 - 1 teaspoon vanilla extract

 Heat the oven 180C / 355 F /Gas 4.

-- Bake the bread and butter pudding in the hot oven for 40 - 45 mins, until the surface, is golden brown, the pudding has well risen and the eggs are set.
+Bake the bread and butter pudding in the hot oven for 40 to 45 minutes, until the surface, is golden brown, the pudding has well risen and the eggs are set.

-Bread and Butter Pudding reheats well covered with aluminium foil in a hot oven; I also love it cold cut into large wedges - perfect for a lunch box.
+- Bread and Butter Pudding reheats well covered with aluminum foil in a hot oven; I also love it cold cut into large wedges - perfect for a lunch box.